actris/data-management-plan/DMP/initial-DMP.md

 ### 4.2 Introduction and overview of ACTRIS Data Management architecture

-ACTRIS Data Management is handled by the individual data centre units:
+ACTRIS Data Management is handled by the individual topic data centre units:

 * ACTRIS In situ data centre unit for all aerosol, cloud and trace gas in situ data - In-Situ
 * ACTRIS Aerosol remote sensing data centre unit - ARES